-I hold a Ph.D. in Information as well as graduate certificates in Science, Technology, and Society (STS) and Museum Studies from the University of Michigan.
+I hold a Ph.D. in Information as well as graduate certificates in Science, Technology, and Society (STS) and Museum Studies from the University of Michigan (UM).
 I earned my Bachelor of Library Science and Master of Library and Information Science (archives and museum studies concentration) from the University of the Philippines Diliman.
 I previously taught on the faculty of the University of the Philippines School of Library and Information Studies (2000 to 2006) and the University of Maryland College of Information Studies (2013 to 2019).
-At Maryland, I co-directed the University’s Museum Scholarship and Material Culture graduate program.
-Prior to pursuing my doctorate, I worked on a variety of archival projects in the Philippines, which include establishing the archives of a former leprosarium and curated a museum exhibit for the centennial of its founding as a segregation facility.
+I worked on a variety of archival projects in the Philippines, which include establishing the archives of a former leprosarium and curated a museum exhibit for the centennial of its founding as a segregation facility.
 I was also had previous experience as archivist for a University museum.
-I am currently a research associate at the Smithsonian’s National Anthropological Archives and Council member of the Society of American Archivists, the organization's highest governing body.
+From 2018 to 2021, I served on the Council of the Society of American Archivists, the organization's highest governing body.
 I currently serve on the steering committee of UM's Museum Studies Program.

 Areas of interest

 I believe that archives and legacy research data must not only advance academic research, but also contribute to the wellbeing of communities.
 In this spirit, I do work that examines the access and use of digitized anthropological archives and ethnographic data on academic and Indigenous researchers.
 My work foregrounds the challenges faced by underserved and Indigenous communities and creates dialogs between communities and cultural institutions.
 I design and carry out community-based, participatory research projects, which incorporate the perspectives of cultural heritage stakeholders beyond academic researchers.